EliLopez4774/Spotify-Charts-2023-EDA/README.md

 - liveness_% -              int64
 - speechiness_% -           int64

 The object pertains to strings and int64 to int values.
 Some columns must be changed from objects to numerics for mathematical functions such as Central Tendency Functions and Correlation functions.
-This change however was done after identifying the NaN values and changing them. **There are only two columns with NaN values, the in_shazam_charts with 50 empty entries and key columns with 95 empty entries**, thanks to the help of the combination of .ismull function and .sum function.
-And with the use of .fillna, the null values were change to either 0s for the in_shazam_charts column, or unknown for the key column.
-And then after a few manipulation and replacement of commas into nothing, as well as handling a very specific case, using pd.to_numeric, the data types of certain columns like the streams, in_deezer_playlist and in_shazam_charts were replaced to int64
+However, this change was done after identifying and changing the NaN values. **There are only two columns with NaN values, the in_shazam_charts with 50 empty entries and key columns with 95 empty entries**, thanks to the help of the combination of the .isnull function and .sum function.
+Using .fillna, the null values were changed to 0s for the in_shazam_charts column or unknown for the key column.
+Then, after a few manipulations and the replacement of commas into nothing, as well as handling a very specific case, using pd.to_numeric, the data types of certain columns like the streams, in_deezer_playlist, and in_shazam_charts were replaced to int64

 ### Section B - Basic Descriptive Statistics
-Thanks to the stream column's data type altered, the Central Tendency functions can now be used, presenting a **mean of 513597931.3137461 streams**, a **median of 290228626 streams**, and the **mode was 156338624 streams**.
-Outliers can easily be determined using .describe, by looking at the max values, however, two separate dataframes had to be made using .groupby in conjunction with .size, making one for how many songs from each year did it make to the top streamed data set, and how many songs had how many artists.
+Thanks to the stream column's data type being altered, the Central Tendency functions can now be used, presenting a **mean of 513597931.3137461 streams**, a **median of 290228626 streams**, and the **mode was 156338624 streams**.
+Outliers can easily be determined using .describe by looking at the max values; however, two separate data frames had to be made using .groupby in conjunction with .size, making one for how many songs from each year it made to the top streamed data set, and how many songs had how many artists.
 It is also especially emphasized with visual presentation, a bar graph, which shows that the outliers was probably the year 2022, which makes sense, the songs last year were the most popular songs of the current year.
-The graph also shows that generally, the closer the year is to the current one, the more songs from that year makes it to the data set.
+The graph also shows that generally, the closer the year is to the current one, the more songs from that year make it to the data set.

 ![image](https://github.com/user-attachments/assets/1df587ac-2048-4562-8a17-ad5c58160ed6)

-As for the artist count, it seems that the less artist makes a song, the less popular it is, which makes sense, considering collabs with multiple artists and/or bands are rare and songs from one artist or band are more often released.
+As for the artist count, it seems that the less artist makes a song, the less popular it is, which makes sense, considering collaborative songs with multiple artists and/or bands are rather rare and songs from one artist or band are more often released in the media.

 ![image](https://github.com/user-attachments/assets/943383b5-7e41-45e3-81cb-4a165d268fe5)